jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 In the future version of MOKIT, the utility xml2fch will not require the user to provide a .fch file.

+### Q4: support more programs
-Q4: Can MOKIT support more types of files?
+Can MOKIT support more types of files?
 Transferring MOs between other programs like QChem, NWChem is possible?

 A4: The author jxzou wishes to make the MOKIT recognize all kinds of MO files of quantum chemistry programs, but he is not likely to be familiar with all programs.
 Therefore, if you are very familiar with any program (other than supported ones in MOKIT), and you happens to need a transferring of MOs, please contact jxzou and tell him the information in the MO file of that program.
 With the help from experienced users, the development will be much easier and quicker.

+### Q5: OpenMolcas: Error in keyword
-Q5: Why there is a keyword error in OpenMolcas output when using DKH2 Hamiltonian?
+Why there is a keyword error in OpenMolcas output when using DKH2 Hamiltonian?
 Two possible errors are given: (1) ERROR: RELATIVISTIC is not a keyword!, Error in keyword.
 (2) ERROR: R02O is not a keyword!, Error in keyword.

 A5: This is due to a recent update of OpenMolcas.
 If version <= 18.09, the keyword for DKH2 is simply `R02O`; but for version >=20.10, this keyword become `RELAtivistic = R02O`.